Customer MIDI Vault

 palatino logo

-palatino factory - shanghai, chinaThe Palatino factory is located in Shanghai, China.
+The Palatino factory is located in Shanghai, China.
 There are more piano manufacturers in China today than there are in all other countries combined.
-These pianos have been pouring into North America since 2002, but most of them haven't met the standards of discerning teachers, technician and pianists.
+Chinese pianos have been pouring into North America since 2002, but most of them haven't met the standards of discerning teachers, technician and pianists.
 Palatino on the other hand immediately broke away from the pack.

 Even the author of "The Piano Book" indicated that the landed quality of the Palatino pianos he inspected "arrived in excellent condition, needing hardly any preparation".
-Any piano retailer would laugh at the notion of a Chinese (or otherwise!) piano arriving needing hardly any preparation.
-That is, any retailer who isn't a Palatino dealer.
-At Chicagopianos.com, we were shocked when we uncrated our first Palatino.
+Any piano retailer would laugh at the notion of a Chinese (or otherwise!) piano arriving needing hardly any preparation -- unless that retailer is a Palatino dealer.
+At Cordogan's, we were shocked when we uncrated our first Palatino back in 2002.
 The action was regulated and it was even in tune -- after its trip half way around the world!
-Subsequent pianos have arrived in the same condition.
-How can this be?
+Subsequent pianos ever since have arrived in the same condition.

-palatino hammersSome piano manufacturers make everything from scratch or purchase parts from the lowest bidder, and that certainly has its place in the piano industry.
-Palatino however, IMPORTS high quality components and manufactures their pianos using costly, highly efficient and precise Japanese and German
+palatino factory - shanghai, chinaSome piano manufacturers make everything from scratch or purchase parts from the lowest bidder, and that certainly has its place in the piano industry.
+Palatino however, IMPORTS high quality components from Europe and manufactures their pianos using costly, precise and highly efficient machinery from Japan and Germany: Keyboards and solid spruce soundboards are from Palatino's mother country of Italy; Roslau steel string come from Germany, Mapes string are from the U.S., state-of-the-art Toyo machinery was brought in from Japan and German CNC routers were shipped over to China to help with production.
+As one piano technician said, "It's obvious those Toyo machines don't know or care whether they're in China or Japan!"

-world with a greater history in casting iron than China, who have maintained foundries since the 15th century.
+There is hardly a country in the world with a greater history in casting iron than China, who have maintained foundries since the 15th century.
 The resulting sound of the Palatino is warm, rich and complex combined with a precise action which should be the envy of piano manufacturers twice the price of a Palatino.

 PALATINO STORY FROM THE SHOWROOM FLOOR #1:

 In the north suburbs of Chicago, there is a husband & wife teaching duo, both of whom have their masters degrees in piano performance from Northwestern University.
 They became familiar with Cordogan's / chicagopianos.com when of one our 6'3" Estonia grands edged out a new Steinway model L as their new teaching instrument.
 More recently, they came back to purchase a second instrument -- a vertical piano for their studio.
-The Palatino won hands down, over several other more expensive pianos from renown makers.
+The Palatino won hands down, over several other more expensive pianos from many renown makers.

 PALATINO STORY FROM THE SHOWROOM FLOOR #2:

 A well known pianist / teacher from Northbroook, IL came in to our showroom in search of a piano for one of his students.
 He was sat down at a Palatino and asked what he thought.
-He loved it, but was naturally concerned that it must be waaaay too much money for his student, who he said wanted an "entry
+He loved it, but was naturally concerned that it must be waaaay too much money for his student, who he said wanted an "entry level" piano.
+Actually, what the teacher meant to say was that his student wanted an entry level PRICE.
+And to his surprise, the Palatino fit that price range -- but his student certainly didn't get an entry level PIANO.
+Neither will the teacher, who has made arrangements to purchase a Palatino for himself as well!

 For more information about Palatino pianos, please contact us at info@chicagopianos.com or call 630-584-5000.